ruyunnuyur/Deep-learning-project/README.md

 <img src="https://github.com/ruyunnuyur/Deep-learning-project/blob/6e812364ccad1bd64d5e10f6fbe37bce35ef3dad/1_F_yiILIE954AZPgPADx76A.png" width="500" height="300">

-## Introduction
+## :chicken:Introduction
 There exists many ways to detect anomaly, One-class SVMs, Elliptic Envelopes...
 These methods belong to the field of machine learning, however there are also many models for anomaly detection in deep learning area.
 Autoencoders, a type of unsupervised neural network, are exactly one of the models.
 In the following sections, we will apply three different autoencoders which are simple autoencoder, deep fully-connected autoencoder and variational autoencoder, to detect the outliers in the datasets that we built based on MNIST data and fashionMNIST data and compare their results.

-## How to detect the outliers by using autoencoder?
+## :chicken:How to detect the outliers by using autoencoder?
 <img src="pictures/autoencoder_schema.jpg" width="600" height="200">
 The algorithm of autoencoder is composed by two parts: encoder and decoder.
 The encoder consists in compressing the inputs into a lower-dimensions space (so-called latent-space representaion) and then the decoder attempts to reconstruct the original data based one the lower-dimensions space.
 The model of autoencoder is an special type of neural network where the hidden layers have fewer neurons than the input layer and the output layer.
 This condition forces the hidden layers to extract the most important information from the input and get rid of the noises.
 The reconstructed images often lose some information compared to the original data, thus we could measure the MSE (Mean Square Error) between them to evaluate the performance of the autoencoder.